Saturday, September 20th, 2014

 The USGS research is just the latest in a string of studies that have suggested the disposed water is migrating along dormant fault lines, changing their state of stress, and causing them to fail.

-For their research, the four California-based USGS scientists […]
+For their research, the four California-based USGS scientists monitored the […]

 No Comments